Answering Open-Domain Questions of Varying Reasoning Steps from Text: Results

 \subsection{Performance on the Unified Benchmark}

-To demonstrate the performance of \irrr{} in a more realistic setting of open-domain QA, we evaluate it on the new, unified benchmark which features test data from \squad{} Open, \hotpotqa{}, and our newly collected 3-hop challenge questions.
+To demonstrate the performance of \irrr{} in a more realistic setting of open-domain QA, we evaluate it on the new, unified benchmark.
 As is shown in Table \ref{tab:main_results}, \irrr{}'s performance remains competitive on all questions from different origins in the unified benchmark, despite the difference in reasoning complexity when answering these questions.
 The model also generalizes to the 3-hop questions despite having never been trained on them.
 We note that the large performance gap between the development and test settings for \squadopen{} questions is due to the fact that test set questions (the original \squad{} dev set) are annotated with multiple human answers, while the dev set ones (originally from the \squad{} training set) are not.

-To better understand the contribution of the various components and techniques we proposed for \irrr{}, we performed ablation studies on the model iterating up-to 3 reasoning steps with 50 paragraphs for each step, and present the results in Table \ref{tab:ablations}.
+To better understand the contribution of the various components and techniques we proposed for \irrr{}, we performed ablation studies on the model iterating up to 3 reasoning steps with 50 paragraphs for each step, and present the results in Table \ref{tab:ablations}.
 First of all, we find it is important to allow \irrr{} to dynamically stop retrieving paragraphs to answer the question.
 Compared to its fixed-step retrieval counterpart, dynamically stopping \irrr{} improves \fone{} on both \squad{} and \hotpotqa{} questions by 27.0 and 2.1 points respectively (we include further analyses for dynamic stopping in Appendix~\ref{failure_cases}).
 We also find combining SQuAD and HotpotQA datasets beneficial for both datasets in an open-domain setting, and that ELECTRA is an effective alternative to BERT for this task.